Do you think twice before clicking a link on Facebook that a trusted friend posted?

-- Enable login alerts in your Facebook security settings
+- Enable “Get alerts about unrecognized logins” in your Facebook security settings

-- Enable login approvals in your Facebook security settings.
+- Enable “two-factor authentication” in your Facebook security settings.

 - Check where you are logged in by checking your Facebook account’s security section on a regular basis.
 Close activity from locations you do not recognize.